corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/firewall-deployment.md

 The particular mode is selected via the required `firewallMode` configuration property inside `firewall.conf`:

-* **SenderReceiver**:
-selects a single process firewall solution to isolate the node and Artemis broker from direct Internet contact.
+- **SenderReceiver:** Selects a single process firewall solution to isolate the node and Artemis broker from direct Internet contact.
 It is still assumed that the firewall process is behind a firewall, but both the message sending and receiving paths will pass via the `bridge`.
-In this mode the `outboundConfig` and `inboundConfig` configuration sections of `firewall.conf` must be provided, the `bridgeInnerConfig` and `floatOuterConfig` sections should not be present.
+In this mode the `outboundConfig` and `inboundConfig` configuration sections of `firewall.conf` must be provided, while the `bridgeInnerConfig` and `floatOuterConfig` sections should not be present.

-* **BridgeInner**:
-mode runs this instance of the `corda-firewall.jar` as the trusted portion of the peer-to-peer firewall float.
+- **BridgeInner:** Runs this instance of the `corda-firewall.jar` as the trusted portion of the peer-to-peer firewall float.
 Specifically, this process runs the complete outbound message processing.
 For the inbound path it operates only the filtering and durable storing portions of the message processing.
 The process expects to connect through a firewall to a matched `FloatOuter` instance running in the DMZ as the actual `TLS 1.2/AMQP 1.0` termination point.

-* **FloatOuter**:
-causes this instance of the `corda-firewall.jar` to run as a protocol break proxy for inbound message path.
+- **FloatOuter:** This instance of the `corda-firewall.jar` runs as a protocol break proxy for inbound message path.
 The process will initialise a `TLS` control port and await connection from the `BridgeInner`.
 Once the control connection is successful the `BridgeInner` will securely provision the `TLS` socket server key and certificates into the `FloatOuter`.
 The process will then start listening for inbound connection from peer nodes.

-## Fields
+## Firewall configuration fields

-The configuration fields are listed in [Corda Enterprise Firewall configuration fields]({{< relref "../../../enterprise/node/corda-firewall-configuration-fields.md" >}}).
+The configuration fields are listed in [Corda Firewall configuration fields]({{< relref "../../../enterprise/node/corda-firewall-configuration-fields.md" >}}).

 ## Complete example